Burwin/philosophy/kubernetes.md

 8. Deploy to ephemeral dev environment
 9. Run post-deployment tests
 10. Notify of successful build and deployment to dev

-11. Manual trigger to merge, build, and deploy to ephemeral staging
+### Deployments to PROD
+1. Merge dev-code into `master`
-12. Run post-deployment tests
+2. Run unit tests
-13. Notify of successful deployment to staging
+3. Build docker container(s)
+4. Publish containers to container registry
-14. Manual trigger to deploy to ephemeral canary for T time
+5. Deploy to ephemeral canary
-15. Run post-deployment tests
+6. Run post-deployment tests targeting canary
-16. Notify of successful deployment to canary
-17. Notify when expiration of canary nears
+7. If problems, rollback (all the way to the commit to `master`)
-18. Manual trigger to deploy to prod
+8. If no problems and canary period expires, deploy to full prod
-19. Run post-deployment tests
+9. Run post-deployment tests

-20. Notify of successful deployment to prod
+### Ephemeral DEV

+DEV should have the ability to deploy any number of versions concurrently **_iff_** there are more than 1 dev teams.
+This enables sandboxed testing on semi-real systems.

+These will be ephemeral in that they will automatically delete themselves at expiration (1 week?) unless extended by the devs.
+They can also be deleted early if necessary.

-### 11 - Merge, Build, and Deploy to Ephemeral Staging
+### Ephemeral Canary

-When building containers for release to STAGE, the code should first be merged into `master`.
-This will be the "final build", passing this image along to canary and prod deployments.

-... no, this is crazy.
-It needs significantly simplified.
+Canary deployments should be good, but we can hold them here in a separate cluster for a period of time just to be sure.
+If we aren't alerted to any bugs by users or logs, then the canary period will expire and it will be automatically promoted to full prod (on the main cluster).